 Do You Qualify for Botox Injections?

 The use of Botox in dentistry has become increasingly popular in recent years.
 We may recommend Botox as a part of your comprehensive treatment plan to address either cosmetics or issues with your TMJ.
-During your initial consultation, Dr. Jaswal will determine if you are a suitable candidate for Botox injections.
+During your initial consultation, our doctor, Dr. Jaswal, will determine if you are a suitable candidate for Botox injections.

 The ideal candidate for Botox treatment: